Mark Kirk: Early life and education

 Kirk was born in Champaign, Illinois, the son of Judith Ann (Brady) and Francis Gabriel "Frank" Kirk.
-After graduating from New Trier East High School in 1977 he attended Blackburn College in Carlinville, Illinois, for two years, before briefly attending the Autonomous University of Mexico and subsequently transferring to Cornell University, where he graduated cum laude with a B.A. in History.
+After graduating from New Trier East High School in 1977 he attended Blackburn College in Carlinville, Illinois, for two years, before briefly attending the Autonomous University of Mexico and subsequently transferring to Cornell University, where he graduated cum laude with a bachelor's degree in History.
 While at Cornell University, Kirk served as the president of The Seal and Serpent Society.
-Kirk later obtained a master's degree from the London School of Economics and a Juris Doctor (J.D.) from Georgetown University Law Center.
+Kirk later obtained a master's degree from the London School of Economics and a Juris Doctor (JD) from Georgetown University Law Center.

 Early career

 While Kirk was an undergraduate student at Cornell University he held a work–study job supervising a play group at the Forest Home Chapel nursery school.
 After getting his master's degree, Kirk taught for one year at a private school in London.
 He later stated in speeches and interviews that he had been a nursery and middle school teacher.
 A leader at the church which housed the nursery school expressed her belief that Kirk overstated his role there, saying Kirk was "just an additional pair of hands to help a primary teaching person."
 In discussing problems in the educational system early in his congressional career, Kirk addressed the brevity of his teaching career: "I did leave the teaching profession, but if we had addressed some of the teacher development issues, which I want to raise with you, I might have stayed."

 After college, Kirk worked in Congressman John Porter's office, ultimately becoming chief of staff.
 After leaving Capitol Hill in 1990, he worked at the World Bank and as an aide at the State Department on the Central American peace process.
 Kirk spent two years practicing international law and four years as counsel to the House International Relations Committee.